NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

    create_mpi_test(test_name nprocs)

-If a test depends on an optional build setting, add logic that builds the test only when that option is enabled.
+If a test depends on an optional build setting, add logic so the test is built only when that option is enabled.

 .. note::

    New code should be written so that it can be fully tested.
-Developers should be able to write unit tests that achieve 100% line and branch coverage for the new code.
+Developers should be able to write unit tests that achieve 100% line and branch coverage for the added code.

 .. _update-existing-unit-test: